CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 $ kubectl -n dev logs dev-migrator-ldmjr
 ```

-Or you can install a kubernetes GUI of your choice that makes this process easy!
-The kubernetes extension for vscode, for example, supports browsing resources and searching logs.
+Or you can use a kubernetes GUI of your choice that makes this process easy!
+Both Rancher Desktop and Docker Desktop have GUI dashboards built in.
+Alternatively, Visual Studio Code has a kubernetes extension that supports browsing resources and searching logs.

 ## Running the RDA Pipeline